ku-sldg/plih/_simple/3-Failure.md

 One can imagine doing the same thing for other constructions in `ABE`.
 Which constructions can this not be done for?
 As it turns out, none.
 We can predict the set associated with any expression in `ABE`.

 What is going on here is a simple form of *type inference*.
-If we treat `TNum` and `TBool` is the names of types, then `predict` is a function that returns the type of an expressin that we will call `typeof`.
+If we treat `TNum` and `TBool` is the names of types, then `predict` is a function that returns the type of an expression that we will call `typeof`.
 It predicts what set - or *type* - an expression's associated value is in.

-The `typeof`
+The `typeof` function is simply another inteprpreter for the `ABE` language.  `typeof` takes an expression in `ABE` and evaluates it just like `eval`, except the values associated with `typeof` are `TNum` and `TBool`.
+Programs are just data strucutres and can be interpreted in many ways.  `typeof` is one such alternate interpretation.

 ### Type Rules